Bandolo/SQL-Files/README.md

 # SQL-Files
-Here are the files to create the SQL Tables and follow along with  the SQL for Beginners Tutorial Series on my Youtube channel.
+Here us the file to create the SQL Tables and follow along with  the SQL for Beginners Tutorial Series on my Youtube channel.
+Copy the code and use.